Andcool-Systems/mc-oauth-rs/README.md

 [server.status]
 # Server description (you can use MOTD)
 description = "§6mc-oauth.andcool.ru"

 # Max players count, displayed in server list
 players_max = 0

 # Online players count, displayed in server list
 players_online = 0

 # Path to the server icon (can be empty)
+# Should be in .png format and 64x64 pixels in size
 icon_path = "server_icon.png"

 [messages]